A support theorem for Hilbert schemes of planar curves, II: Background

 Therefore, the number of irreducible component of any fine compactified Jacobian of a connected curve $\rC$ with locally planar singularities over $k=\ov k$ is an invariant of $\rC$, which is usually called the complexity of $\rC$ and denoted by $c(\rC)$.
 We refer the reader to \cite[Sec.
 5.1]{MRV1} for an explicit formula for $c(\rC)$ in terms of the intersection numbers between the subcurves of $\rC$.
 We just mention that if $\rC$ is nodal, then $c(\rC)$ is given by the complexity of its dual graph, i.e. the number of its spanning trees.

 The above Theorem \eqref{F:Jacpl} implies that any two fine compactified Jacobians of a curve $\rC$ with locally planar singularities over $k=\ov k$ are birational Calabi-Yau (singular) varieties.
 However, in \cite[Sec.
 3]{MRV1}, the authors constructed some nodal reducible curves which do have non isomorphic (and even non homeomorphic if $k=\CC$) fine compactified Jacobians.
-Despite this, the first part of our Main Theorem \ref{thm:main} implies that any two fine compactified Jacobians of a curve $\rC$ with locally planar singularities have the same Betti numbers if $k=\CC$, recovering in particular Theorem \ref{F:Jacpl}\eqref{F:Jacpl3}.
+Despite this, Theorem \ref{thm:jac} implies that any two fine compactified Jacobians of a curve $\rC$ with locally planar singularities have the same Betti numbers if $k=\CC$, recovering in particular Theorem \ref{F:Jacpl}\eqref{F:Jacpl3}.
 It is shown in \cite{MRV2} and \cite{MRV3} that all fine compactified Jacobians are derived equivalent.